nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 #### 3.5.2 Altering Order Serving Date

 In pre-order management, it is very likely that the serving date alters.
-To the serving date information of an order in the order list, the user needs to execute the command following the below format.
+To update the serving date information of an order in the order list, the user needs to execute the command following the below format.

 Format: `alter ORDER_INDEX ORDER_DATE-(dd/mm/yyyy)`